Configurational temperature in active matter. I. Lines of invariant physics in the phase diagram of the Ornstein-Uhlenbeck model: Abstract

 \section{Abstract}

-\textbf{Abstract:} We show that the liquid-state-theory configurational temperature $\Tc$ defines an energy scale, which for active-matter models of point particles based on a potential-energy function can be used to determine how to adjust model parameters to achieve approximately invariant structure and dynamics when the density is changed.
-The required parameter changes are calculated from the variation of a single configuration's $\Tc$ upon a uniform scaling of all coordinates.
-The formalism developed applies for models involving a potential-energy function with hidden scale invariance.
-The procedure is illustrated by computer simulations of the Kob-Andersen binary Lennard-Jones model with active Ornstein-Uhlenbeck dynamics in three dimensions and the two-dimensional single-component Yukawa model with active Brownian particle dynamics.
-For the latter model we also show how $\Tc$ may be applied for estimating the MIPS phase boundary, in effect reducing by one the dimension of the parameter space.
-We finally propose that the ratio between the equilibrium-system temperature corresponding to actual potential energy and $\Tc$ provides a useful measure of how far an active-matter system is from thermal equilibrium.
+This paper shows that the configurational temperature of liquid-state theory, $\Tc$, defines an energy scale, which can be used for adjusting model parameters of active Ornstein-Uhlenbeck particle (AOUP) models in order to achieve approximately invariant structure and dynamics upon a density change.
+The required parameter changes are calculated from the variation of a single configuration's $\Tc$ for a uniform scaling of all particle coordinates.
+The resulting equations are justified theoretically for models involving a potential-energy function with hidden scale invariance.
+The validity of the procedure is illustrated by computer simulations of the Kob-Andersen binary Lennard-Jones AOUP model, demonstrating lines of approximate reduced-unit invariance of the radial distribution function and time-dependent mean-square displacement.